Silas-N-Schlax/kepler_scavenger_hunt/src/rules.md

   12. Clues will **NEVER** require entering dangerous or restricted areas.
   13. Include all team members when ever possible.
 Even the young ones!
   14. Remember to always be a good sport!
+  15. Switching teams is not permitted unless given permission from a Game Master (as they have to edit the system).
-  15. And most importantly, have fun!
+  16. And most importantly, have fun!